 Supply Chain Management

-Supply chain management (SCM) is the active management of supply chain activities to maximize customer value and achieve sustainable competitive advantage.
+Supply Chain Management (SCM) is the active management of supply chain activities to maximize customer value and achieve sustainable competitive advantage.
 It is the management of the flow of goods and services, involves the movement and storage of raw materials, of work-in-process inventory and of finished goods from point of origin to point of consumption.

-Within the value chain at least in terms of supply chain activities (to maximize customer value and achieve sustainable competitive advantage), the supply chain responsible often must account for both the supply chain as well as the demand chain all the while corresponding competencies were not extensively allocated.
+Within the Value Chain at least in terms of Supply Chain activities (to maximize customer value and achieve sustainable competitive advantage), the supply chain responsible often must account for both the supply chain as well as the Demand Chain all the while corresponding competencies were not extensively allocated.

-What you perhaps encounter is corporate management (value chain) and responsible people each for supply chain (purchasing as part of Procurement generating profit), marketing & sales (sales generating revenue) and services.
+What you perhaps encounter is corporate management (value chain) and responsible people each for supply chain (purchasing as part of Procurement generating Profit), marketing & sales (sales generating Revenue) and services.
 Corporations may pay their bills from revenue but what should be left is profit.

 Therefore, one might very well look into the possibility of creating ground for demand chain or even value chain responsibles for the sake of a healthy mix of competencies and responsibilities.